Berean Baptist Academy

 - The head coach will recommend athletes for varsity letters at the end of the season, and the AD will make the final decision on any letters.

 - Managers who hold the position for at least 2 seasons in the same sport may earn a letter.
-Only those, who in the judgement of the coach, have made a significant commitment of time and effort shall be awarded the letter.
+Only those who, in the judgment of the coach, have made a significant commitment of time and effort shall be awarded the letter.

 Individual Sport Requirements:

-- Baseball and Softball: Play in at least 50% of the total number of games.
+- Baseball and Softball: Play at least 50% of the games.

-- Basketball: Play in at least 50% of the total number of games.
+- Basketball: Play in at least 50% of the games.

-- Cross Country: Compete in 75% of the total number of matches.
+- Cross Country: Compete in 75% of the matches.

-- Football: Compete in 50% of total seasons quarters of varsity football.
+- Football: Compete in 50% of total games.

 - Golf: Participate in 50% of the varsity matches.